2006 Lebanon War: Hezbollah and other militias

 also estimated Hezbollah's losses at 500, though with not all of them being front-line fighters.

-By the end of the war, Israel claimed that more than 800 Hezbollah members had been killed in the war.
-In December 2006, Israeli government spokesperson Miri Eisin backed down from that claim, saying, "We think that it's closer to 600."

 The Israeli Military Intelligence (AMAN) in November 2006 estimated that some 650 Hezbollah operatives were killed, while over 800 were wounded.

 Three years after the outbreak of war the Israel Foreign Affairs Ministry published a summary of the war which concluded that "over 600" Hezbollah fighters were killed in the war.

 IDF Maj.-Gen. (res.)
 Yaakov Amidror claimed that IDF had identified the names and addresses of 440 members of Hezbollah who were killed in the war.
 Based on this number he estimated that the total amounted killed in the war to between 500 and 700.

 According to the Yedioth Ahronoth Encyclopedia of the Second Lebanon War, the main reason for the discrepancy between Lebanese and Israeli estimates of the number of Hezbollah fatalities during the war (300 versus 700, respectively) was that the former included only Hezbollah military while the latter also included civilian members of Hezbollah.

 The Amal movement, a Shiite militia that fought alongside Hezbollah, suffered 17 dead.
 Armed elements of the Lebanese Communist Party suffered twelve dead.
 The Popular Front for the Liberation of Palestine – General Command, a Palestinian militia, lost two fighters in an Israeli air raid.